 David J. Miner, M.D.

-Dr. Miner is the Section Chief of Nephrology, and President of the Medical Staff.
-He is board certified by the American Board of Internal Medicine, and ABIM Nephrology.
+Dr. Miner is the section chief of nephrology.
+He is certified by the American Board of Internal Medicine in nephrology.
 A graduate of St. Louis University School of Medicine, Dr. Miner completed his residency training at St. Vincent's Hospital and Medical Center in New York and a fellowship at Hospital of the University of Pennsylvania.